The Return (Shinhwa album): Commercial performance

+Music video and promotion

 On 14 March 2012, stills from the MV for "Venus" were released, showing members in individual and group dance shots dressed in all black outfits.
 On 20 March, individual teaser photos of Eric and Kim Dong-wan were released, showing a modern vampire theme.
 This was followed by photos of Jun Jin and Lee Min-woo on 21 March, and the final photos of Andy and Shin Hye-sung the following day, as well as two behind-the-scene MV making-of videos.